Pablo Escobar: Escobar at the height of his power

 The Colombian judiciary had been a target of Escobar throughout the mid-1980s.
 While bribing and murdering several judges, in the fall of 1985, the wanted Escobar requested the Colombian government to allow his conditional surrender without extradition to the United States.
 The proposal was initially rejected, and Escobar subsequently founded and implicitly supported the Los Extraditable Organization, which aims to fight the extradition policy.
 The Los Extraditable Organization was subsequently accused of attempting to prevent the Colombian Supreme Court from studying the constitutionality of Colombia's extradition treaty with the United States.
-It supported the far-left guerrilla movement that attacked the Colombian Judiciary Building and killed half of the justices of the Supreme Court on 6 November 1985.
+It supported the far-left guerrilla movement that attacked the Colombian Judiciary Building in the Palace of Justice siege of 6 November 1985, in which 98 people died, including nearly half of the justices of the Supreme Court.
 In late 1986, Colombia's Supreme Court declared the previous extradition treaty illegal due to being signed by a presidential delegation, not the president.
 Escobar's victory over the judiciary was short-lived, with new president Virgilio Barco Vargas having quickly renewed his agreement with the United States.

-Escobar still held a grudge against Luis Carlos Galán for kicking him out of politics, so Galán was assassinated on 18 August 1989 at Escobar's orders.
+Escobar still held a grudge against Luis Carlos Galán for kicking him out of politics, so Galán was assassinated on 18 August 1989 on Escobar's orders.
 Escobar then planted a bomb on Avianca Flight 203 in an attempt to assassinate Galán's successor, César Gaviria Trujillo, who missed the plane and survived.
 All 107 people were killed in the blast.
 Because two Americans were also killed in the bombing, the U.S. government began to intervene directly.